 Tyvek Printing for Medical Purposes

-Printing Tyvek for medical purposes presents some unique difficulties.
+Tyvek pouch printing for medical purposes presents some unique difficulties.
 Some of these are shared with the printing of Tyvek more generally, and some are specific to the production of medical packaging using the material.

 One of the primary difficulties with printing on Tyvek is due to the same feature that makes it so valued – its impermeability.
 The fact that it is not absorbent means that inks designed for printing on paper do not work well when printing on Tyvek.
 Instead of soaking into the substrate, with Tyvek these inks sit on the surface of the printed material, and dry slowly.
 Whilst it is possible to achieve good results using these inks, the slow drying times of them generally make them of limited utility in an industrial context.